Code has to engage with the relevant areas.

 Those enquiring about the breed for the first time and undertaking research will often look at the Code of Ethics for information.
 By including the above factors in the Code of Ethics the club is highlighting these as areas that responsible breeders should be considering and therefore informed puppy enquirers should be asking about.
 You cannot expect perfect answers in all areas and of course no breeder will ever tell you that they do not breed for health but in asking specific questions and considering the responses you will get a good impression about how high a priority health is for any breeder.
 Remember sometimes there is not a right and wrong answer but the fact breeders have an answer in each area is a good thing.
 “I don’t need to bother with that, it’s not necessary” is not a response that should fill you with confidence if you are asking about DM or cancer testing for example.

-This is why you will not find anyone prepared to guarantee you a puppy with clear hips and elbows, DM clear, ‘Histio’ index A and with a low co-efficient of inbreeding – as well as a good outlook for everything else you need to consider.
+This is why you will not find anyone prepared to guarantee you a puppy with clear hips and elbows, ‘Histio’ index A – as well as a good outlook for everything else you need to consider.
 Good responsible breeders will still be using and producing Histio Index C dogs, sometime poorer hip and elbow scores but there is no real excuse for breeding DM At Risk dogs or high Coefficient of Inbreeding dogs as these things are completely controllable.
 You should talk to the breeder and decide the likely outcome of these things for your puppy.
 Do not expect to get everything as good as it can be in any puppy, that is unrealistic but if everyone works to the guidance in the Code of Ethics then things will improve for our breed and the outlook for any individual puppy will improve.

 Whether you are an existing or previous owner, or a new to the breed enquirer, when asking the right questions of breeders when looking for a puppy you have a part to play in the process by encouraging breeders to engage in these important areas.
 Breeders who do not engage in the ‘Histio’ test for example and mate completely ‘blind’ with unknown status dog and bitch might be producing a litter with an abundance of Index A dogs with a low chance of developing our biggest cancer but this is unlikely.
 In the UK the most likely outcome is that they are mating a ‘C’ to a ‘C’ and have a high chance of producing a big majority of dogs with poor outlooks in this respect.
 Breeders are free to do this and you are free to buy their puppies but do so from an informed position and don’t get surprised later.